mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.0-3.4.11-beta/connecting-clients/index.md

 # Connecting Clients

 One of the benefits of running containerized services is that they can be placed anywhere in the cluster.
-Because they can be deployed anywhere in the cluster, clients need a way to find the service.
+This means that clients need a way to find the service.
 This is where service discovery comes in.

 <a name="discovering-endpoints"></a>
 ## Discovering endpoints